 You can call this trolling, or earned media coverage, meaning the free kind.
 Both are true.
-So is comparing Trump to The Mule in Isaac Azimov’s Foundation and Empire.
+Comparing Trump to The Mule in Isaac Azimov’s Foundation and Empire also makes sense.
 (The Mule was a mutant with exceptional influence over the emotions of whole populations.
 It was by noting this resemblance that I, along with Scott Adams, expected Trump to win in 2016.)

 My favorite priest says “some truths are so deep only stories can tell them,” and I’m sure this is true.
 But stories by themselves are also inadequate ways to present essential facts people need to know, because by design they exclude what doesn’t fit “the narrative,” which is the modern way to talk about story—and to spin journalists.
 (My hairs of suspicion stand on end every time I hear the word “narrative.”)

 So here’s the paradox: We need to know more than stories can tell, yet stories are pretty much all human beings are interested in.
 Character, problem and movement give shape and purpose to every human life.
 We can’t correct for it.